9P9/Discord-QR-Token-Logger/README.md

 # 📈 Usage

 To use the script, run `install_requirements.bat` if needed, then run `main.py`.
 The scam image will appear as `discord_gift.png` in the directory.

+> ⚠️ __The Qr generated image is valable for only `2 min`!__ ⚠️

-However there are two ways to use this script...
+There are two ways to use the script...

 ## Without Discord Webhook